-5. Equality Statement
+6. Equality Statement

 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-Some children are at an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+Some children are at an increased risk of abuse, both offline and online, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We ensure that all children have the same protection, regardless of any barriers they may face.

-Please see Section 11 for further details about how we work to support children with special educational needs and disabilities (SEND).
+All of our children have special educational need and disabilities (SEND), and we are fully aware that our children, due to their additional vulnerabilities are particularly at risk of abuse.
+Please see Section 12 for further details about how we work to support children with special educational needs and disabilities (SEND).